laosteven/flow-track/TESTING_GUIDE.md

 3. Wait for devices to appear

 **Expected Result:**
-- Should find "FlowTrackPro" device
+- Should find "FlowTrack" device
 - Device appears in list with Bluetooth icon

 ### 4. Test Connection